L3lang/L3lang.github.io/index.md

 The reason is that performance is 2 dimentional problem - running time and the amount of programming work.
 Given full control over the hardware, infinite time, and sufficiently smart programmer, an optimal implementation can be achieved, but it's not feasible.

-In other words the purpose of these benchmarks is to measure how much speedup you get for the same amount of work.
+In other words the purpose of these benchmarks is to measure how much speedup you get for the same amount of programming work.

 {% include /plots/find_smallest.html %}

+{% include /plots/lookup.html %}